AincradOT/platform/README.md

 It manages:

-- GCP organisation level resources
+- GCP organization level resources
 - Environment projects such as dev and prod
 - Shared Terraform state storage with Google-managed encryption
 - CI identities and their permissions
-- GitHub organisation settings, core repositories, teams and branch protections
+- GitHub organization settings, core repositories, teams and branch protections

 It does not manage: